ARM-software/arm-trusted-firmware/docs/reset-design.rst

 |Reset code flow with programmable reset address|

-To enable this boot flow, compile the TF with ``PROGRAMMABLE_RESET_ADDRESS=1``.
+To enable this boot flow, compile TF-A with ``PROGRAMMABLE_RESET_ADDRESS=1``.
-This option only affects the TF reset image, which is BL1 by default or BL31 if ``RESET_TO_BL31=1``.
+This option only affects the TF-A reset image, which is BL1 by default or BL31 if ``RESET_TO_BL31=1``.

 On both the FVP and Juno platforms, the reset vector address is not programmable